Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 Look at potential career paths:

-6. UX Writer: Creates clear and concise copy for digital products.
-They create user-friendly texts that complement the UX design.
+5. UX Writer: They’re the ones who handle everything text-wise, as in, creating clear and concise copy for digital products, and that’s who makes user-friendly texts that really complement the UX design.

 Show Hide video transcript